 Gluten Free Lasagna (Dairy Free Option)

 When I think of having my family surrounding the dinner table on a Sunday evening, the main dish that sits on that table is a Gluten Free Lasagna.
-Hands down the rich flavors layered on top of each other, served with dinner rolls, and a green vegetable or salad is unparalleled to me.
+Hands down the rich flavors layered on top of each other, served with gluten free dinner rolls, and a green vegetable or salad is unparalleled to me.

 It’s hearty, and absolutely delicious.
-Not only that, everyone is happy and smiling while enjoying gluten free lasagna together and that is what keeps me going back to this recipe time and time again.
+Not only that, everyone is happy and smiling while enjoying a hearty gluten free lasagna together and that is what keeps me going back to this recipe time and time again.

 Before going gluten free, lasagna was not on my radar, but for some reason once we had the food restriction and possibly because I could no longer buy a frozen substitute, I felt the need to create that soul warming dish.

 I had played around with cheeses, and tried ricotta, but my family gave the most compliments when I used cottage cheese.
 That became my go-to.